-Provide incentives for the management of climate-related issues Comment Row 1 No, not currently but we plan to introduce them in the next two years This remains under consideration and ultimate approval would be required by our board's Compensation Committee.
+Provide incentives for the management of climate-related issues Comment Row 1 No, and we do not plan to introduce them in the next two years This remains under consideration and ultimate approval would be required by our board's Compensation Committee.
+Implementing incentives is postponed, which is in line with market conditions and IPO process.
+This remains under consideration and ultimate approval would be required by our board's Compensation Committee.
+Implementing incentives is postponed, which is in line with market conditions and IPO process.